curl/everything-curl/libcurl-http-upload.md

 ## HTTP multipart formposts

 A multipart formpost is still using the same HTTP method POST; the difference is only in the formatting of the request body.
-A multipart formpost is basically a series of separate "parts", separated by MIME-style boundary strings.
+A multipart formpost is a series of separate "parts", separated by MIME-style boundary strings.
 There's no limit to how many parts you can send.

 Each such part has a name, a set of headers and a few other properties.